brandur/sorg/content/articles/notifier.md

 Here's where the **notifier pattern for Postgres** comes in.
 It's an extremely simple idea, but in my experience, one that's rarely seen in practice.
 Let's start with these axioms:

 * `LISTEN`s are affixed to specific connections.
-After listening, the original connection msut still be available somewhere to successfully receive messages.
+After listening, the original connection must still be available somewhere to successfully receive messages.

 * There may be many components within an application that'd like to listen on topics for completely orthogonal uses.